2. The route

 The point at which you have to climb upward

-2. Alternative not recommended: continue on the path for a few meters, past Louisch Gaveno, until you almost reach the next ruin, a very short distance away.
-You will see on the left side of the trail an isolated boulder on which a yellow spot can be seen: it is the marker for trail 5A, which evidently continued from here.
-Still without following any tracks (unless you find in the tall grass the tracks of those who have been ahead of us for a few hours), you leave the path to the left and, always keeping an eye on the GPX track on your cell phone, try to reach above Louische Gaveno the more obvious tracks proceeding west.
+2. Alternative not recommended: continue on the trail for a few meters, past Louisch Gaveno, until you almost reach the next ruin, a very short distance away.
+You will see on the left side of the trail an isolated boulder on which a yellow spot can be seen: it is the 5A trail marker, which evidently continued from here.
+Still without following any trail (unless we find in the tall grass the tracks of those who have been ahead of us for a few hours), we leave the trail to the left and, always keeping an eye on the GPX track on the cell phone, try to reach above Louische Gaveno the more obvious tracks that proceed westward.

 The boulder with the stamp almost obliterated